 The Victorian rush would dwarf the finds in New South Wales, accounting for more than a third of the world’s gold production in the 1850s.

 The discovery of gold started a series of rushes that transformed the other Australian colonies.
 Significant deposits were discovered in Tasmania from 1852, in Queensland from 1857 and in the Northern Territory from 1871.
 In the 1890s a new series of rushes were triggered by the discovery of huge gold fields at Kalgoorlie and Coolgardie in Western Australia.

-Between 1851 and 1871 the Australian population quadrupled from 430,000 people to 1.7 million as migrants from Britain, China, North America and across continental Europe arrived in search of gold.
+Between 1851 and 1871 the Australian population quadrupled from 430,000 people to 1.7 million as migrants from across the world arrived in search of gold.

-Among these were men and women bringing new political ideas to the young colonies.
+Among the larger group of migrants were many men and women bringing new political ideas to the young colonies.